 I chose to make all edges of the trim be 45 degree angles.
 This allows a seamless connection between the individual pieces.
 Making it fit together like a picture frame.
 I achieved this by using my miter saw.
 Setting it at a 45 degree angle.

 Before I cut I used a protractor with a 45 setting to draw a line from my mark on the wood trim going in.
 This allowed there to be no confusion on my part where the angle should be cut.

 Step 8: Check if the angles are right

 After each cut of each trim I lined them up to determine if it was the correct angle and had lined up properly.
 Sometimes you may need to shave off a little bit here and there to make is be as snug as possible with the fit.

-Once all four I painted them.
+Once all pieces were ready I painted them.
 I used a basic semi gloss white with primer.
 Using a large brush and painting going one side to the other.
 Along the grain of the wood.
 I did two coats of this to make sure all small details were covered.

 I was antsy to get back inside and pull the tape on the wall off.
 Revealing my glorious and perfect X’s.
 The paint had dried and it was time to pull the tape off and hope that no paint seeped through.

 I pulled it off and right away saw a huge problem.
 With all of the pushing I had done on the tape to make sure it was on tight.
 My walls have a finish that is rough on it.
 There is small little bubbles similar to soft sand paper.
 It is throughout the whole house and supposedly makes stains and smudges harder to stay on the wall.
 It also makes tape harder to stay on the wall.
 My lines were horrible.
 There was portions of paint all throughout the lines.

 Step 11: Come up with a plan to solve this complication